 They’ll be heading to either the last known sighting (based on info from the previous day) or for a waterhole, hoping to encounter a tiger having a morning drink.
 It’s a likely place to find a tiger, especially if the tiger has killed and eaten during the night or if you’re visiting in the hot/dry season.

 They are, to an extent, creatures of habit and will go to waterholes to drink after every meal.
 This usually happens around first light, while it is still cool.
-If you strike out at the waterholes, the drive will continue, moving from point-to-point along the route, stopping and waiting every few hundred yards.
+If you strike-out at the waterholes, the drive will continue, moving from point-to-point along the route, stopping and waiting every few hundred metres.
 Pausing gives your guides the opportunity to listen out for alarm calls along the way.

 Visiting in the wet season